-192. What is a Petition for Deviation from the fee cap?
+181. What is a Petition for Deviation from the fee cap?

-On April 5, 2018, the Court entered an Order adopting a cap on attorneys' fees of 22% of an Award, subject to a common benefit holdback, plus reasonable costs.
+On April 5, 2018, the Court entered an Order adopting a cap on attorneys' fees of 22% of an award, subject to a common benefit holdback, plus reasonable costs.
 Under the terms of the Order, either a Settlement Class Member or a lawyer may file a Petition for Deviation from the fee cap asking the Court to grant a downward or upward deviation from the fee cap due to exceptional or unique circumstances.

-193. Will the attorney's fees be reduced to pay for common benefit attorneys?
+182. Will the attorney's fees be reduced to pay for common benefit attorneys?

-The Settlement Agreement allows for a holdback of up to 5% of a Settlement Class Member's Award, payable to the Attorneys' Fees Qualified Settlement Fund, which was established to pay for past and future class benefit work.
-The Court has not yet determined the percentage that will be used for the common benefit fund but has determined that, whatever the percentage, if the Settlement Class Member is or was represented in the Settlement Class Program any necessary deduction will come from the amount paid to individually retained attorneys.
-The Claims Administrator will continue to set aside 5% of each Award until the Court makes a further determination.
+The Settlement Agreement allows for a holdback of up to 5% of a Settlement Class Member's award to be used to establish a fund to pay for class benefit work.
+The District Court has not yet determined the percentage that will be used for the common benefit fund.
+The District Court has determined that, whatever the percentage, any necessary deduction will come from the amount paid to individually retained attorneys.
+The Claims Administrator will continue to set aside 5% of the award until the District Court makes a further determination.

-194. Where can I get a copy of the Rules Governing Petitions for Deviation from the Fee Cap?
+183. Where can I get a copy of the Rules Governing Petitions for Deviation from the Fee Cap?

-The Court entered an October 10, 2018 Order adopting the Amended Rules Governing Petitions for Deviation from the Fee Cap (as originally adopted on May 3, 2018) which you can find on the official Settlement Website at www.NFLConcussionSettlement.com under the Governing Documents menu option, Governing Rules.
+The Court entered a May 3, 2018 Order adopting the Rules Governing Petitions for Deviation from the Fee Cap which you can find on the official settlement website at www.NFLConcussionSettlement.com under the Information Tab, Documents.
 Click here to view the Rules Governing Petitions for Deviation from the Fee Cap.

-195. Who are the Parties involved in a Petition for Deviation from the fee cap?
+184. Who are the Parties involved in a Petition for Deviation from the fee cap?